issoupewd/LoRa-MESSEGING-SYSTEM/README.md

 ## ⚠️ Warning

-**This project uses the LoRa 433 MHz band for communication.
+**This project uses the 433 MHz band for communication.
 Be mindful of local regulations on frequency usage.**

 This project is a LoRa-based messaging system built using the Arduino programming language, featuring the RP2040 microcontroller, the LoRa RA-02 transmitter-receiver module, a 0.96" OLED display, and a push-button matrix.